 The template was completed during a workshop attended by over 30 library and REN representatives in Accra, Ghana.
 The workshop, on 11 and 12 March, was organized by WACREN (the West and Central African Research and Education Network), EIFL and COAR (the Confederation of Open Access Repositories), with support from the European Union-funded OpenAIRE project and the National Institute of Informatics (NII) in Japan.

 The template deepens collaboration between libraries and RENs for the advancement of open science, and can be used in West and Central Africa and in other African regions.

 Open science, a research approach that opens up access to all aspects of research while it is in process (including lab notes, methodology, raw data and analysis) encourages collaboration among researchers.
 It incorporates open data (making data freely available) and open access (OA - free, online access to research outputs such as articles, papers and books).
 There is a global trend towards open science; however, there are important local and regional differences in how open science is implemented.
-Services, policies and infrastructure that may be suitable in the ‘global north’ may not work in other regions.
+Services, policies and infrastructure that may be suitable in the Global North may not work in other parts of the world.

 KEY AREAS FOR COLLABORATION

 The template defines four key areas for collaboration: social change, infrastructure, capacity building, and value added services.
 It also provides examples of specific activities for libraries and RENs to create new and enhance existing OA repositories.
 Participants identified priority activities and next steps for implementing the ToR in their countries.
 (You can see the (spaces.wacren.net/display/LIBSENSE/Template+-+Terms+of+Reference+for+NREN-Library+Collaboration) template here.)